UncleBats/TGIF_AzurePipelines/Readme.md

     ![](./images/BuildFailure.png)
     * In the test results you can see that some tests succeeded and some failed
     ![](./images/FailedTests.png)
     To fix this we need to change the calculator class but first create a continues build.
 This will make it so that everytime we make a change to the repository a build will trigger to validate the changes.
-This will notify you when you made a change that does not compute. **This is not Continues Integration** CI requires more than a continues build and is a practice that requires more than just build every time you change a bit.
+This will notify you when you made a change that does not compute. **This is not Continues Integration** CI is a practice that requires more than just a continuous build every time you change your bits, but it is certainly part of it.
     * Enable Continuous Build
     Go to your build definition and choose `Edit`, `Triggers`, check the box of `Enable continuous integration` and `Save`
     * Fix the calculator class